USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/shipping.md

    If you don't already have a project directory, please request one first: [Request Project Storage](/support/request#project-request).

+   VRSC will review request and get back with further instructions.

-2. Copy the data onto a SATA hard drive or solid-state drive (SSD)
+2. Upon approval by VRSC, copy the data onto a SATA hard drive or solid-state drive (SSD)
    * You will be responsible for purchasing your own drive(s).
    * Any type of external drive (not a USB drive) is fine, but SSDs will be more tolerant of the postal system.
    * Drives must be formatted as EXT4, NTFS, HFS, XFS, or FAT.

-3. Ship the external drive to the following address and email the tracking information to scinet_vrsc@usda.gov.
+3. Ship the disk to the address provided by VRSC and email the tracking information to scinet_vrsc@usda.gov.
 Include a print out of your email containing the data transfer request to VRSC in your package.
-Send to:
-   * Nathan Humeston
-      74 Durham
-      613 Morrill Rd
-      Ames, IA 50011-2100

 4. Once we receive the data, we will copy it over to the appropriate project directory and notify you once it is complete.